NBlaze860/Shipsy-Inventory-Manager/docs/AI_USAGE.md

       - `docs/AI_USAGE.md`: Added this entry to log the interaction
     - **Reasoning:** The chatbot feature provides users with an intuitive way to query their product data using natural language while maintaining security through user-specific filtering and authentication.
 The implementation leverages the existing GeminiService and follows established architectural patterns.
     - **Verification method:** The user can test the endpoint by sending POST requests to `/api/analytics/chatbot` with proper authentication and verify the responses are contextual to their products.
     - **Related Commit:** Pending user commit

+8.  **Date:** 2025-08-15 03:00 PM (Approximate)

+    - **Context:** The user wanted to establish a standard, feature-based folder structure for the frontend React application.
+    - **Exact Prompt:**
+      ```
+      Create the exact folder structure below in the frontend folder and keep the files empty ( unless they are already present).
+      src/
+      ├── components/
+      │   ├── ui/
+      │   ├── layout/
+      │   ├── auth/
+      │   ├── products/
+      │   └── analytics/
+      ├── pages/
+      │   ├── Login.jsx
+      │   ├── Register.jsx
+      │   ├── Dashboard.jsx
+      │   ├── Products.jsx
+      │   └── Profile.jsx
+      ├── store/
+      │   ├── index.js
+      │   ├── authSlice.js
+      │   ├── productsSlice.js
+      │   └── analyticsSlice.js
+      ├── utils/
+      ├── styles/
+      └── App.jsx
+      ```
+    - **AI Output Summary:** The AI successfully created the specified directory and file structure inside the `frontend/src` directory.
+It also updated the `DESIGN.md` and `ARCHITECTURE.md` documents to reflect and explain the new frontend structure.
+    - **Applied Changes:**
+      - Created the entire directory structure under `frontend/src`.
+      - Created the empty `.jsx` and `.js` files within the new directories.
+      - `docs/DESIGN.md`: Added a "Frontend Project Structure" section.
+      - `docs/ARCHITECTURE.md`: Added a "Frontend Architecture" section.
+      - `docs/AI_USAGE.md`: Added this entry to log the interaction.
+    - **Reasoning:** To establish a clean, scalable, and maintainable foundation for the frontend application, following common React best practices.
+This organized structure separates concerns and makes the codebase easier to navigate.
+    - **Verification method:** The user can verify the new folder structure within the `frontend/src` directory and review the updates to the documentation files.
+    - **Related Commit:** Pending user commit